 Introduction

-The business world is constantly evolving.
-Constantly changing trends make it difficult for stakeholders to gauge the financial health of a company by merely looking at its static data at the end of an accounting period.
+The business environment changes quickly, which can make it harder for stakeholders to judge financial health from a single period’s balance sheet, by merely looking at its static data at the end of an accounting period.
 A comparative balance sheet is a financial statement that is prepared by comparing financial data from two or more periods.
-It helps stakeholders track the trends of a company’s growth and performance by comparing critical components like assets, liability, and equity.
+It helps stakeholders track the trends of a company’s growth and performance by comparing critical components like assets, liabilities, and equity.

-It plays an important role in strategic decision-making, optimizing processes and long-term growth.
-A comparative balance sheet analysis provides insight into a business’s debt management to financial growth in assets.
-Let’s look at what a comparative balance sheet is, format, formulas and techniques for effective analysis.
+It plays an important role in strategic decision-making, optimizing processes, and long-term growth.
+A comparative balance sheet analysis provides insight into changes in debt levels, working capital, and asset growth.
+Let’s look at what a comparative balance sheet is, its format, formulas, and techniques for effective analysis.

 What is a Comparative Balance Sheet?